elzme/tic_tac_toe/README.md

 ```
 brew install elixir
 ```
-*If you do no use homebrew, or are using a Windows machinge, please consult the [Elixir website](http://elixir-lang.org/getting_started/1.html) for other ways to install Ellixir.
+*If you do not use homebrew, or are using a Windows machine, please consult the [Elixir website](http://elixir-lang.org/getting_started/1.html) for other ways to install Ellixir.